vanessadean/foursquare-test-app/README.md

 ---
-tags: kids, mvc
+tags: kids, mvc, APIS
 languages: ruby
-type: interactive practice
+type: sample app
 ---

-##Sinatra Template
+## Foursquare Mini

-Fork and clone this repository to use as a template for your final project.
+This is a sample MVP for the Foursquare API course.